 RECRUITING SUCCESS AT FLORIDA STATE

-During her first six seasons as the head coach at Florida State, she has continued the tradition of recruiting talented players and outstanding student-athletes to Tallahassee.
-Her list of top recruits includes Matilda Castren, who earned All-American Second Team Honors in 2014, and four players who have been named to the WGCA All-America Scholar Athlete team.
-Kim and Morgane Metraux, two of the top rising amateur players in the world, were also recruited by Bond to attend Florida State.
-In five years as an assistant coach at Florida State, Bond helped recruit four players who earned All-ACC honors a total of eight times and formed the nucleus of two top 20 ranked teams.
+During her tenure as the head coach at Florida State, she has continued the tradition of recruiting talented players and outstanding student-athletes to Tallahassee.
+The Seminoles’ 2018 recruiting class (Caroline Hodge, Frida Kinhult, Puk Lyng Thomsen, Amelia Williamson, Beatrice Wallin) is not only considered to be the best class in school history, but it is among the top classes in the history of women’s college golf.
+Her list of top recruits includes Matilda Castren, the Seminoles’ second all-time leading golfer for stroke average and individual wins, and five players who have been named to the WGCA Academic All-Americans Scholar Athlete team.
+Kim and Morgane Metraux, who are two of the top rising amateur players in the world, were also recruited by Bond to attend Florida State.
+In five years as an assistant coach at Florida State, Bond helped recruit five players who earned All-ACC honors a total of 12 times and formed the nucleus of two top 20 ranked teams.
 The Seminoles finished in a tie for 16th nationally in 2006 and in a tie for 19th nationally in 2004.
 She was also instrumental in recruiting Caroline Westrup – the only four-time All-American and four-time All-ACC selection in school history.

 RECRUITING SUCCESS AT PRINCETON

-During her four seasons at Princeton, Bond coached/recruited two players (Susannah Aboff and Kelly Shon) who qualified to play in at least one NCAA Regional Championship each and five players who earned All-Ivy League honors a total of 11 times.
-Aboff won eight individual tournament championships during her career and finished in a tie for 23rd place at the NCAA East Regional Championship in 2009 – the third highest NCAA regional finish in school history.
+During her four seasons at Princeton, Bond recruited and coached two players (Susannah Aboff and Kelly Shon) who qualified to play in at least one NCAA Regional Championship each and five players who earned All-Ivy League honors a total of 11 times.
+Aboff won eight individual tournament championships during her career and finished in a tie for 23rd place at the NCAA East Regional Championship in 2009 – the third highest NCAA regional finish in the history of the Princeton program.
 Shon played in the 2011 and 2012 US Women’s Open and was ranked No. 4 nationally among junior golfers at the time she was recruited.
 She is still the highest ranked junior recruit to ever attend an Ivy League institution.
-Shon earned All-American Honorable Mention Honors from the Women’s Golf Coaches’ Association in 2013, played in the 2013 NCAA East Regional Championship and the 2013 NCAA National Championship, was named the Ivy League Golfer of the Year and won Ivy League Championship in 2013.
+Shon earned All-American Honorable Mention Honors from the Women’s Golf Coaches’ Association in 2013, played in the 2013 NCAA East Regional Championship and the 2013 NCAA National Championship, was named the Ivy League Golfer of the Year, and won the Ivy League Championship in 2013

-Bond has recruited and coached seven players who have played, or who are currently playing professional golf.
-She recruited and coached Kristin Tamulis (Florida State) who is currently playing on the LPGA Tour.
-She also recruited and coached four-time All-American Caroline Westrup (Florida State) who earned her LPGA Tour Card for the 2014 season (and who played in the 2013 U.S. Open), another who is playing on the LPGA Tour (Lacey Agnew), two who earned success on the Symetra Tour (Jaclyn Burch and Macarena Silva), one who is playing on the Symetra Tour (Alex Milan), one (Maria Salinas) on the European Tour and three players (Susannah Aboff, Marlowe Boukis and Michelle Grilli) who began their professional careers on the LPGA Symetra Tour.
+Bond has recruited and coached eight players who have played, or who are currently playing professional golf.
+She coached Kristin Tamulis (Florida State) and Matilda Castren (Florida State) who are currently playing on the LPGA Tour.
+She also recruited and coached four-time All-American Caroline Westrup (Florida State) who played in the 2013 U.S. Open, three who are playing on the Symetra Tour (Kim Metraux, Morgane Metraux and Amanda Doherty), four who earned success on the Symetra Tour (Lacey Agnew, Jaclyn Burch, Alex Milan, and Macarena Silva), one on the European Tour (Maria Salinas), one on the LET Access Tour (Kim Metraux) and three players (Susannah Aboff, Marlowe Boukis and Michelle Grilli) who began their professional careers on the LPGA Symetra Tour.